SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

 ### Customer information
 If this was customer reported, we'd like to let the customer know when it is fixed.
 * Customer Name:
 * Customer Email:

 ### Accessibility
 #### Standards information
 If this is an accessibility issue, describe the level of violation or issues encountered.
 * HTML Validation: Error, warning, notice:
-* WCAG 2.0 A, WCAG 2.0 AA:
+* WCAG A, AA, AAA; ARIA:

 #### Severity
 How quickly should this be addressed: